hynt_logo23hynt_logo23hynt_logo23hynt_logo23

 Understand the challenges general people face during the planning and rescheduling process

-Open-ended, unstructured interviews (n=6): Explored how individuals plan for personal or work-related tasks, uncovering their strategies and identifying any pain points they faced.
+• Open-ended, unstructured interviews (n=6): Uncovered individuals' strategies and identified any pain points they faced.

-Group re-planning activity (n=7): Conducted using each group's personal capstone project timeline.
-Participants were given time and resource constraints for their mid-quarter deliverables and asked to re-plan their entire project under additional constraints.
+• Group re-planning activity (n=7): Simulated autonomous planning in a space mission context.
+Participants were given time and resource constraints to re-plan their existing group's plan.
 Responses and feedback were collected both manually and through surveys (n=21).
-This activity simulated autonomous planning in a space mission context.

 DATA COLLECTION